Career Opportunities (film)

 Career Opportunities is a 1991 American romantic comedy film starring Frank Whaley in his first lead role and co-starring Jennifer Connelly.
 It was written and co-produced by John Hughes and directed by Bryan Gordon.
-In the film, Whaley plays Jim Dodge, a persuasive but irresponsible young man who lands a job as an overnight janitor at a local Target store.
+In the film, Jim Dodge (Whaley) is a persuasive but irresponsible young man who lands a job as an overnight janitor at a local Target store.
 One evening after hours, he finds himself alone with the affluent but mistreated Josie McClellan (Connelly).

-Hughes chose Gordon to direct his screenplay after he was impressed with one of Gordon's short films.
-The film was shot at a Target store located outside Atlanta.
-The film grossed $11 million at the box office, and received mostly negative reviews from critics.
-Hughes distanced himself from the film.
+Hughes selected Gordon to direct his screenplay after being impressed by one of Gordon's short films.
+The film was shot at a Target store outside Atlanta.
+The film grossed $11 million at the box office and received mostly negative reviews from critics.
+Hughes also disowned the film, calling it a disappointment.

 Plot

 Twenty-one-year-old Jim Dodge is a self-proclaimed "people person" and dreamer, perceived as lazy and good-for-nothing.
 After being fired from numerous low-paying jobs, Jim is given the choice by his father, Bud Dodge, to either land a job at the local Target or be sent to St. Louis to work for his uncle.

 Jim is hired as a night cleanup boy at Target.
 On his first shift at his new job, Jim is locked alone in the store by his boss, the head custodian, who leaves him there until his shift ends at 7 am.
 He encounters beautiful Josie McClellan, a stereotypical "spoiled rich girl" whom he has known all his life.
 Josie had spent the past several hours asleep in a dressing room after backing out of shoplifting some merchandise in a half-hearted attempt to run away from her abusive father, Roger Roy McClellan.

 Josie and Jim begin to connect with each other, realizing they are not so different.
-They begin to form a romantic relationship, and proceed to enjoy the freedom of having such a large store to themselves.
+They begin to form a romantic relationship and proceed to enjoy the freedom of having such a large store to themselves.
 Josie, having $52,000 in her purse, convinces Jim to run away with her to Los Angeles as soon as they leave the store in the morning.
 Meanwhile, Roger teams up with the town sheriff to search for his runaway daughter all night.

 Two incompetent crooks, Nestor Pyle and Gil Kinney, break in and hold the two hostage.
 Eventually, Josie seduces one of the crooks and convinces him to take her with them after robbing the store.
 While the criminals are loading stolen merchandise into their car, Josie jumps into the front seat and drives away, leaving the two men stranded in the parking lot.
 Meanwhile, in the building, Jim loads up a shotgun found in the head custodian's locker and tricks Nestor and Gil by luring them to the back of the store and holding them at gunpoint.
 In the morning, the sheriff arrives and stumbles upon the two crooks, having been tied up by Jim.
 Jim and Josie run away and are then seen lounging next to a pool in Hollywood.